arpanroy18/intern-track/README.md

 - Search applications by company, role, or notes
 - View statistics about your application process
 - Parse job postings automatically
+- Export and import application data
+- Native desktop application that works offline

-## Database Information
+## Data Storage

-All application data is stored in a SQLite database file (`interntrack.db`) which is created automatically when you first run the application.
-This ensures your data persists between sessions and system restarts.
+All application data is stored in a SQLite database file located in your application data directory:

+- Windows: `%APPDATA%\interntrack\interntrack.db`
+- macOS: `~/Library/Application Support/interntrack/interntrack.db`
+- Linux: `~/.config/interntrack/interntrack.db`

+You can back up this file to preserve your data or use the Export/Import feature in the application.

 ## Technologies Used

-- Frontend: HTML, CSS, JavaScript
+- Electron - Cross-platform desktop app framework
-- Backend: Node.js, Express
+- Node.js & Express - Backend server
-- Database: SQLite
+- SQLite - File-based database
+- HTML, CSS, JavaScript - Frontend